Get

 Allergies

-Although rare, some dogs could have an allergy to the ingredients in chia seed pudding and experience an allergic reaction.
+Although rare, some dogs could have an allergy to the ingredients in chia seed pudding and experience a reaction.
 Possible allergens in chia seed puddings are the chia seeds themselves or the plant-based milk.
 You want to gradually introduce chia seed pudding into your dog’s diet and watch for any signs of an allergic reaction, such as:

 • Vomiting